Catholic Church

-Of its seven sacraments, the Eucharist is the principal one, celebrated liturgically in the Mass.
-The church teaches that through consecration by a priest, the sacramental bread and wine become the body and blood of Christ.
-The Virgin Mary is venerated as the Mother of God, and Queen of Heaven; she is honoured in dogmas, such as that of her Immaculate Conception, perpetual virginity and assumption into heaven, and devotions.
-Catholic social teaching emphasizes voluntary support for the sick, the poor, and the afflicted through the corporal and spiritual works of mercy.
-The Catholic Church operates tens of thousands of Catholic schools, universities and colleges, hospitals and orphanages around the world, and is the largest non-governmental provider of education and health care in the world.
-Among its other social services are numerous charitable and humanitarian organizations.
+Among the church's seven sacraments, the Eucharist is seen as the source and summit of the Christian life and is celebrated in the Mass.
+Catholics believe that through consecration by a priest, the bread and wine become the body and blood of Christ.
+The Virgin Mary is venerated as the Mother of God and honored through dogmas such as the Immaculate Conception, perpetual virginity, and Assumption, including devotional practices.
+Catholic social teaching emphasizes care for the poor, the sick, and the marginalized.
+The church operates tens of thousands of educational, medical, and charitable institutions worldwide, making it the largest non-governmental provider of education and health care.